harelc/DAT8/README.md

 **Homework:**
 * Complete the [Python homework assignment](code/03_python_homework_chipotle.py) with the Chipotle data, add a commented Python script to your GitHub repo, and submit a link using the homework submission form.
 You have until Tuesday (9/1) to complete this assignment. (**Note:** Pandas, which is covered in class 4, should not be used for this assignment.)
+* Read this  important and disillusioned text about machine learning. ["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)

 **Resources:**
 * [Want to understand Python's comprehensions?
 Think in Excel or SQL](http://blog.lerner.co.il/want-to-understand-pythons-comprehensions-think-like-an-accountant/) may be helpful if you are still confused by list comprehensions.